 Build Plans

-The set of tasks in the plan is triggered in the order listed in the plan.
+The set of tasks in the Plan is triggered in the order listed in the Plan.

 All of the dependencies for any task are also executed.